 July – Pressure Leaders

-- Identify leaders of the clergy, business, politics, academia, police and other groups and form relationships with them, preferably before a hate incident occurs.
+- Identify leaders in the clergy, business, politics, academia, police and other groups and form relationships with them.
+Let them know that you will not stand for intolerance or injustice.
 Find your representatives, local and federal, here.

-- Demand a strong, public statement by political leaders.
+- Demand a strong, public statement by local and national political leaders.
 Silence can be interpreted as the acceptance of hate.

 - Attend a town hall meeting with your elected representative, a city council meeting and/or a school board meeting.